Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones not allowed within 1/4-mile radius of: schools while in session, hospitals, parks, recreation facilities, sporting events, road races, outdoor festivals, fireworks shows, stadiums, public gatherings of 50+ people.
-Camera-equipped drones must fly at least 200 feet from any person, vehicle, building, or structure.
-Owner and operator names and addresses must be affixed to the outside of the aircraft.
+Prohibited within 1/4-mile (approximately 1,320 feet) of schools (while in session), hospitals, parks, recreation facilities, sporting events, road races, outdoor festivals, fireworks shows, stadiums, or public gatherings of more than 50 people.
+Prohibited from operating in city parks, park facilities, recreation facilities, or playgrounds without permit.
+Camera-equipped drones must maintain at least 200 feet distance from any person, vehicle, building, or structure.
+Operator names and addresses must be affixed to the aircraft exterior.

 View source